×

 • Once enrolled, you will be contacted by the College via email with your induction information and start date.

-• Staff will also be available to provide advice and guidance on support services such as education and financial support.
+• Staff will also be available to provide advice and guidance on support services such as careers, education, and financial support.

 • We advise that you enrol as soon as possible, as some courses fill up quickly.